AtaGowani/apoetinprogress/_posts/2025-01-22-the-curse-of-innovation.markdown

 before we could look around and realize we've been betrayed

-we told innovation is natural, it'd be insane to look at it any other way
+we were told innovation is natural, it'd be insane to look at it any other way

 so let's continue, let's move forward, let's not stop to think